Jewellery worth £5,000 stolen in afternoon raid

 - Credit: Google Maps

-Family jewellery worth around £5,000 as well as £445 in cash was stolen from a Fenland home.
+Family jewellery worth around £5,000 as well as £445 in cash was stolen from a home in Manea.

-Cambridgeshire police say thieves broke into the home on Wimblington Road, March between 1.30pm and 5.30pm on January 21.
+Cambridgeshire police say thieves broke into the home on Wimblington Road between 1.30pm and 5.30pm on January 21.

 Wedding and engagement rings and a silver Egyptian bracelet, as well as a wallet containing £250 and a further £195 in cash, were stolen during the afternoon raid.